 Congratulations on your achievement!

-Together with the Board of Trustees, the faculty, and the entire University community, I look forward to honoring your academic accomplishments during Commencement weekend events, April 18-21, 2018.
+Together with the Board of Trustees, the faculty, and the entire University community, I look forward to honoring your academic accomplishments during commencement week, April 21, 22, and 23, 2016.

 Ralph W. Kuncl